Skim by Section

 To make it ahead, follow the directions to prepare the casserole fully.
 Then, cover it in aluminum foil and pop it into the fridge.
 When you need it, let it come to room temperature and then bake before adding on the cheese and letting it finish cooking.
 If baking straight from the fridge, you may just need to add a couple minutes to the bake time.
 You want the center nice and hot.
 You can check it with a fork.

-Ground beef is traaditional.
-Using ground chicken or turkey is a good substitute if you're looking for a leaner option.
-You could also use crumbled Italian sausage for added flavor or a blend of any proteins you prefer.
+Ground beef is traditional but turkey offers a more lean option.
+(Compare ground turkey with ground beef) You could also use crumbled Italian sausage for added flavor or a blend of any proteins you prefer.

 As written, this recipe is seasoned with Italian flavor but you can add any additional seasonings or toppings you like.
 Italian seasoning, garlic, or Parmesan cheese.
 Adding sliced jalapenos or red pepper flakes for a kick of heat is tasty, too.
 Black olives can add a punch of salty umami flavor.